mircealungu/mircea/notes/thoughtstream.md

 - 10% invest in stocks
 - 10% put in the savings account
-- 10% donate to somebody in need, or put aside for a future possible donation
+- 10% donate to somebody in need, or put aside for a future donation

 Then, one year, five years, ten years down the line, look back and figure out: which of the three tithes will have represented the best use of my money.
 As M says: think of yourself as an administrator of your money.
 Shared this commitment also with my friend A. Now there's more people to hold me accountable :)